da-penguin-guy/Virgil/Overview.md

 - `transmittingDevice`: The Dante name of the device sending the message.
 - `receivingDevice`: The Dante name of the device receiving the message (not present for multicast messages).

 For most message types, the payload is an array called `messages`, containing one or more message objects.
 Each object in this array must have a `messageType` field indicating its type.
+For `ParameterResponse`, the objects in `messages` do not have a `messageType` field, but instead contain parameter data as shown in the examples.